Barksdale History, Family Crest & Coats of Arms

 - Jerry R. Barksdale, American Republican politician, Delegate to Republican National Convention from Alabama, 1972

-- Allen Arnold Barksdale (1878-1924), American Democrat politician, Delegate to Democratic National Convention from Louisiana, 1912
+- Allen Arnold Barksdale (1878-1924), American Democratic Party politician, Delegate to Democratic National Convention from Louisiana, 1912

 - Alan F. Barksdale, American Libertarian politician, Candidate for U.S. Representative from Alabama, 1988 (7th District), 1996 (4th District), 2000 (5th District), 2002 (5th District); Candidate for Presidential Elector for Alabama, 2000